 AW: Going back to your film score, I was pleasantly surprised when I heard Leviathan and then discovered your band was actually responsible for the entire score for Extraterrestrial.
 How did the opportunity to score the film come about?
 Is scoring movies something you hope to continue?

-MM: Yes, in fact most of 2016 so far has been purely film and TV work for us.
+Martin Macphail [Blitz Berlin]: Yes, in fact, most of 2016 so far has been purely film and TV work for us.
 Extraterrestrial helped launch us into that world, and we really enjoy it.
 We’re huge film buffs, and we hope to continue on this path and see where it leads.
 We landed the job to score Extraterrestrial when the director Colin Minihan reached out to us.
-He’s an old friend, and directed several music video’s for Theset.
+He’s an old friend and directed several music videos for Theset.

 AW: What was the story and inspiration behind Leviathan?
 What inspired the lyrical theme of the track?

-MM: To be honest, the lyrics for that song were written on a red-eye flight from Texas coming down off adderall.
+Martin Macphail [Blitz Berlin]: To be honest, the lyrics for that song were written on a red-eye flight from Texas coming down off Adderall.
 Inspired by a lot of turmoil in my life at that time.
 Sounds made-up, but that’s the truth.
 Weird times.